New Jetway Integrated Course. For further details please email Commercial Course Co-ordinator at moc.cfsylf@laicremmoc

 You may find that some 'integrated route' schools also offer an optional "MCC / Jet Orientation Course".
 This is much the same as the MCC course as described above except that it places particular emphasis on the task allocation involved in a jet aircraft environment.
 Along with the principles of multi-crew operations, the JOC provides the student with some useful simulator-handling experience of the larger and heavier jet aircraft types.

-Ok, so now you have both your fATPL and an MCC certificate.
-But, unless you have undertaken a Jet Orientation Course (JOC) as described above, you still won't have had any experience (real or simulated) of a larger passenger aircraft will you?
-So this is where you will apply everything you have learned on much smaller aircraft to a much larger and specific aircraft type; perhaps a 20-seat turboprop, or even the larger 230-seat Boeing or Airbus jets.
+Ok, so whichever route you followed, you now have both your fATPL and an MCC certificate and you have some simulated flight time on large aircraft.
+Now you need to train to fly a specific type of aircraft for your career, a type rating.
+Here you will apply everything you have learned on much smaller aircraft to a much larger and specific aircraft type; perhaps a 20-seat turboprop, or even the larger 230-seat Boeing or Airbus jets.

 Your type rating will be a structured programme that begins with a considerable amount of classroom time.
 With your ground instructors' advice and help - along with electronic presentations, flight-deck mockups, printed literature and sometimes a 'self-learning' automated computer programme - you will learn all about your specifically chosen aircraft in great detail.